Operation Frantic: Luftwaffe Raid

 American personnel losses were light due to adequate warning and the network of slit trenches distant from the aircraft parking area.
-Russian losses were much higher since work crews were ordered to fight fires and disable anti-personnel bombs while the raid was ongoing.
+Soviet losses were much higher since work crews were ordered to fight fires and disable anti-personnel bombs while the raid was ongoing.
 Butterfly bombs continued to explode on the field for many weeks thereafter.
 Red Air Force losses included 15 Yak-9s, 6 Yak-7s, three trainers, a Hawker Hurricane, and a VIP DC-3.
 Soviet anti-aircraft fire was intense but random, and perversely served to outline the field for the German aircraft.
 There are conflicting reports about whether Soviet aircraft engaged the enemy, but since there was no radar intercept capability, even American fighters would have been ineffective.

 The well-planned German attack was led by Oberstleutnant Wilhelm Antrup of KG 55 and carried out by He 111Hs and Ju 88s of KG 4, KG 53, KG 55, and KG 27 operating from bases at Minsk.
 The operation was nicknamed Zaunkoenig.
 After the He 111s left, the Ju 88s strafed the field at low altitude.
 He 177s from Night Reconnaissance Squadrons performed target reconnaissance, pathfinder duties and bomb damage assessment.
 There were no German losses.